kvichans/cuda_config_menu/readme/readme.txt

 Plugin for CudaText.
-Config menu items on start app.
+Configures menus, top and context menu (on app start).
-Default config file is
+Default config file:
 	settings\menu.json
-Other file can uses by opt
+Other file can be set by option in user.json:
 	"config_menus_from"

 Author: Andrey Kvichanskiy (kvichans, at forum)